 - Maximize the output and overall value of a project

-Because LC is different than traditional methods of construction, in order for it to be effective, all workers must be on board with incorporating it.
+Because LC is different than traditional methods of construction, for it to be effective, all workers must be on board with incorporating it.
 Training all levels of employees to adopt a different technique does take dedication and time; it may take construction workers a while to get used to this new method of production.

 Lean Construction and Project Management

 LC has the biggest potential, and impact, during project management.
-Project management involves planning and executing the work of a team to meet specific goals within a specific time period.
+Project management involves planning and executing the work of a team to meet specific goals within a specific period.
 The challenge to this is to achieve each goal within given constraints.

-From the very beginning of the construction project to the end result, each step of the process must be changed to incorporate Lean methodologies, making it different than other construction methods.
+From the very beginning of the construction project to the result, each step of the process must be changed to incorporate Lean methodologies, making it different than other construction methods.
 Project managers play a highly important role in the implementation and success of LC.
-A project manager who focuses on Lean techniques can help guide the entire operation, from the original design to the end result.
+A project manager who focuses on Lean techniques can help guide the entire operation, from the original design to the result.

 The Principles of Lean Construction